VitorgsRuffo/Learning-Database-Theory/README.md

 # Learning-Database-Theory
-This is a repo for storing exercises done during my database college discipline.
+This is a repo for storing exercises done during my database university discipline.